 September 14, 2017

-Character is often portrayed in seemingly small things done everyday, like standing by one’s word with regard to a service contract, or blowing leaves off a neighbor’s yard.
+Our discussion had two overarching themes: First, leadership can be displayed by overcoming personal obstacles in order to contribute to the community in nontraditional ways.
+Second, character is often portrayed in seemingly small things done everyday, like standing by our word with regard to a service contract, or blowing leaves off a neighbor’s yard.

-Many people cited personal or professional mentors who exhibit character and leadership.
+Many people in our group cited personal or professional mentors who exhibit character and leadership.
 These mentors don’t have to be older; we can learn from examples of character in young people, even those who are disenfranchised and show courage through adversity.

-We then connected the opening theme to how character can be taught and modeled to our students at Wake Forest.
-Comments included:
+We then connected our earlier discussion to how character can be taught and modeled to students at Wake Forest: